surroundaustralia/idn-ds/sources/sources.md

 This file lists the sources of information from which Requirements for the IDN-DS are derived.

-Many of the sources taht are documents are stored in the same folder as this file.
+Many of the sources that are documents are stored in the same folder as this file.

 ## Source Items